hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005.md

 saveenv
 ```

-and flash image with the `upgdimage`
+And flash image with the `upgdimage`.

-So you will have both slot with the same firmware version and avoid the swap from the OLT
+This way both slots will have the same firmware version and will avoid any swap by the OLT.

-After these steps, you can power-cycle ONT and logon on TELNET with `root\admin` credentials.
+After these steps, power-cycle ONT and login via TELNET with `root\admin` credentials.
 From this moment you can simply spoof your ONT with the usual commands.

 # Known Bugs

 In versions V6.0.10N14 and V6.0.10P2N02 buffer size is suboptimal: because of this the ONT is unable to work at full speed during uploads if the server is geographically, and/or latency-wise, far.
-There are no known problems if there is only one person in the GPON tree.
+There are no known problems if there is only one person on the GPON tree.